joby-lol/php-tid/README.md

-# php-tid
+# smolUID

 A simple and lightweight time-ordered random ID library designed for human-scale applications.

-## What is php-tid?
+## What is smolUID?

-php-tid is a simple, lightweight library for generating unique, time-ordered, human-readable IDs.
-Unlike full UUIDs or simple auto-incrementing database IDs, Tids are:
+smolUID is a simple, lightweight library for generating unique, time-ordered, human-readable IDs.
+Unlike full UUIDs or simple auto-incrementing database IDs, UIDs are:

 - **Human-readable**: String representations as base 36 integers for more compact format for URLs, markup, etc.
 - **Time-ordered**: Can be represented as integers or strings, and both are naturally sortable by rough creation time